Fire on Mount Kilimanjaro reignites | Africanews

 "We see good progress in fighting the fires and if the weather does not change, we will control the situation soon," he said.

-Tanzanian authorities are yet to comment on the extent of damage.
+Tanzanian authorities are yet to comment on the extent of the damage.

 The risk of catastrophic wildfires is growing around the world as climate change fuels tinder-dry conditions.

-Scientists have warned human-induced climate change is making the extreme weather events, including heatwaves and droughts, more frequent and intense.
+Scientists have warned that human-induced climate change is making extreme weather events, including heatwaves and droughts, more frequent and intense.

 Mount Kilimanjaro, with its snow-capped peak, is known around the world.